etcd-io/etcd/Documentation/backward_compatibility.md

 #### Standby

-etcd 0.4’s standby mode has been deprecated by 2.0’s [proxy mode][proxymode].
+etcd 0.4’s standby mode has been deprecated.
+[Proxy mode][proxymode] is introduced to solve a subset of problems standby was solving.

 Standby mode was intended for large clusters that had a subset of the members acting in the consensus process.
 Overall this process was too magical and allowed for operators to back themselves into a corner.